๐ ZSHAND Profile Report Guideยถ

-The ZSHAND Profile Report is a comprehensive performance analysis tool that transforms raw timing data into an actionable performance dashboard.
-It helps you understand where your shell startup time is spent and provides intelligent recommendations for optimization.
+The ZSHAND Profile Report turns raw timing data into an actionable performance dashboard.
+It shows where shell startup time is spent and suggests optimizations.

 - Generating a Profile Report